Skip to Content

 What is the best currency to take to Cuba?

-The best currency to take to Cuba is euros.
-It is required to pay for large sums such as accommodation, long-distance taxis, and excursions.
-Euros are also easy to exchange into Cuban National Pesos, which is the currency required to pay for meals or drinks in restaurants and bars, shorter inter-city taxi rides, and inexpensive tourist activities.
+The best currency to take to Cuba is Euros (EUR).
+EUR can be used to pay for accommodation, transport and tourist activities or excursions.
+It can also be exchanged for Cuban National Peso (CUP), which must be used to pay for meals or drinks in restaurants and bars, taxi rides and inexpensive tourist activities.

 How can I avoid scams and tell apart Cuban National Peso from Cuban Convertible Peso?

-Cuba grocery stores accept debit or credit card only.
-The card must not be associated with an American bank (for example, American Express cards will not work in Cuba).
+Cuban grocery stores accept debit or credit cards only.
+The card must not be associated with an American bank.

 AUTHOR